viswa2/DevOps/aws-fundamentals/README.md

 `Example:` How Amazon Route 53 and Amazon CloudFront deliver content

 <img width="452" alt="Route53" src="https://github.com/viswa2/devops/assets/34201574/ea3c0b6a-19a3-4a6e-85d6-6a16dc540e4c">

+`Simple routing` - Simple routing lets you configure standard DNS records, with no special Route 53 routing such as weighted or latency.
+With simple routing, you typically route traffic to a single resource, for example, to a web server for your website.

+`Weighted routing` - This routing policy is used to route traffic to multiple resources in proportions that you specify.

+`Latency-based routing` - This routing policy is used when you have resources in multiple AWS Regions and you want to route traffic to the region that provides the best latency.

+`Failover routing policy` is used when you want to configure `active-passive failover`.
+Failover routing lets you route traffic to a resource when the resource is healthy or to a different resource when the first resource is unhealthy.
+The primary and secondary records can route traffic to anything from an Amazon S3 bucket that is configured as a website to a complex tree of records.

 Suppose that any Company’s application is running on several Amazon EC2 instances.
 These instances are in an Auto Scaling group that attaches to an Application Load Balancer.